mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 The only way to yield (or effectively cede control) from a coroutine is to `await` an object that `yield`s in its `__await__` method.
 That might sound odd to you.
 Frankly, it was to me too.
 You might be thinking:
 1. What about a `yield` directly within the coroutine?
 The coroutine becomes a generator-coroutine, a different beast entirely.
 2. What about a `yield from` within the coroutine to a function that `yield`s (i.e. plain generator)?
 SyntaxError: `yield from` not allowed in a coroutine.
 I imagine Python made this a SyntaxError to mandate only one way of using coroutines for the sake of simplicity.
-Ideologically, `yield from` and `await` are very similar.
+Ideologically, `yield from` and `await` are quite similar.

 ## Futures